 When you’re climbing outdoors, brush off your chalk marks and choose liquid over the powdered form, as liquid chalk leaves less residue.
 When you’re hiking, pick up any trash you find on the trail, avoid bushwhacking, and don’t cut switchbacks.
 Volunteer for a trail day to learn how much work goes into creating and maintaining hiking trails — you’ll be less likely to leave the beaten path in the future.

 Importantly, spread the wisdom.
 Before setting out on a trip, ensure your group is on the same page in terms of conservation.
 Discuss it and make it an important aspect of your experience.
 This way everybody holds each other accountable and good habits grow strong roots.
 When your buddies join other crews in the future, they will exemplify an eco-friendly outdoor lifestyle to a broader community.

 Final Thoughts/ A Better Tomorrow

 It’s easy to get discouraged by somber facts and figures, so focus on the positive.
 More people are enjoying the outdoors than ever — which boosts the industry and creates new resources for conservation.
-Let’s tip the scales in favor of the outdoors and transform the principles of “leave no trace” into environmental restoration.
+Let’s tip the scales in favor of the outdoors and transform the principles of “leave no trace” into acts of environmental restoration.